banisterious/obsidian-oneirometrics/docs/archive/refactoring-2025/css-refactoring-v3-linting-activation-guide.md

 # CSS Linting Activation Guide
 **OneiroMetrics CSS Refactoring v3**

-## Current Status: Infrastructure Ready, Not Active
+## Current Status: ✅ Complete and Ready for Activation

-The CSS linting infrastructure has been set up but is currently **disabled** to allow ongoing refactoring work without blocking development.
+The CSS linting infrastructure has been fully set up and is ready for activation.
+The linting system is currently **disabled** to allow final testing and preparation before enforcement.

 ## ⚠️ **CRITICAL REFACTORING CONSTRAINT**